-In a situation like this, business property insurance helps cover the cost of replacing what was stolen and the damage caused by the theft (i.e. a broken window).
+In a situation like this, business property insurance helps cover the cost of replacing what was stolen and the damage caused by the theft (i.e., a broken window).
 Without it, you’d be stuck paying for everything out of your pocket.

 How Does Business Property Insurance Protect a Business?

 If anything happens to (or on) your business property (i.e., it gets stolen, broken, or destroyed), business property insurance helps cover the costs of repairing and replacing it.
-This includes coverage for things like:
+This includes coverage for expenses like: